DataDog/documentation/content/guides/agent_checks.md

 #### Testing custom checks on Windows

 * **For agent version < 5.12**:<br>
-Testing custom checks on Windows is easy.
 The Agent install includes a file called shell.exe in your Program Files directory for the Datadog Agent which you can use to run python within the Agent environment.
 Once your check (called `<CHECK_NAME>`) is written and you have the .py and .yaml files in their correct places, you can run the following in shell.exe: